 1. Determine the Average Accounts Payable:

-Avg Accounts Payable =(Beginning Accounts Payable – Ending Accounts Payable for a set time period) ÷ 2
+(Beginning Accounts Payable – Ending Accounts Payable for a set time period)/2

 2. Calculate DPO:

-A high DPO indicates that a health system is paying their vendors too late and could result in increased payment terms and lower credit ratings.
-On the contrary a DPO that is too low may indicate that the organization is not taking full advantage of their credit terms and cash flow options.
+A high DPO indicates that a health system is paying their vendors too late, which could result in increased payment terms and lower credit ratings.
+On the contrary, a DPO that is too low may indicate that the organization is not taking full advantage of its credit terms and cash flow options.
 Working with the accounting team is essential to uncover the best DPO ratio as it is an indicator of healthy cash flow management.

 Cost to Process a Single Invoice

-This KPI reflects directly on the productivity of the AP team.
-The cost to process each invoice KPI includes all aspects of AP processing including but not limited to:
+This KPI reflects directly on the productivity of the AP team and, therefore, includes all aspects of AP processing including but not limited to:

 - AP staff expenditures